-In a two-part Q&A interview, we speak to RSM US’s Michael Gerlach, a professional services leader who specializes in advising law firms and legal organizations, about the tight labor situation roiling the professional services industry
+In a two-part Q&A interview, we speak to RSM’s Michael Gerlach, a professional services leader who specializes in advising law firms and legal organizations, about the tight labor situation roiling the professional services industry

 Labor shortages are occurring nationwide across a wide swath of industries.
 In particular, the tight labor situation in the professional services industry has been quite a topic of discussion since this summer.

-In a two-part blog series, the Thomson Reuters Institute (TRI) speaks to Michael Gerlach, Partner and Business & Professional Services Senior Analyst at auditing and consulting firm RSM US.
+In a two-part blog series, the Thomson Reuters Institute (TRI) speaks to Michael Gerlach, Partner and Business & Professional Services Senior Analyst at the tax, audit, and consulting firm RSM.
 We ask him to offer his insight on the overheated labor market for law firms, corporate law departments, and accounting firms, and what those organizations can do to win this war over talent.

 Thomson Reuters Institute: How do you feel that the professional services industry’s reaction has been to its labor situation?
 Is it similar to the broader economy’s hot labor market, or are there some differences?